Who are the Verderers?

 The Verderers of the New Forest are the last remnants of the old form of forest government.

 Monthly courts are still opened with the traditional announcement: ‘Oyez, oyez!
 All manner of persons who have any presentment to make or matter or thing to do at this court of Verderers, let them come forward and they shall be heard.
-God save the Queen.’
+God save the King.’

 Although, nowadays the Court invites any commoner or other person wishing to make a statement or complaint on public matters affecting the forest to come forward, in the past it would have been for the Forest officers to present offences to the Court.